joebartels/quick-model/readme.md

 E.g. your database query returns snake\_cased keys and embedded relationships but you want to send it to the client with camelCase keys and sideloaded relationships. quick-model can do that.

-Another usecase is a client sends data to your server in a client-friendly format and you need to 'deserialize' it into yet another format and insert it into some 3rd party database like a SalesForce table with a _wacky_ schema.
+Another usecase is a client sends data to your server in a client-friendly format and you need to 'deserialize' it into yet another format and insert it into some 3rd party database like a SalesForce table with a `wacky__c` schema.

 ## Quick install:
 ```bash